themarshallproject/eoir_voluntary_departures_applications/README.md

 2. Which courts have seen the greatest increases in the amount of voluntary departure applications from 2016 to 2018?

-Our story, "[More Detained Migrant Give Up Court Fights and Leaving the U.S](https://www.themarshallproject.org/2019/04/15/more-detained-immigrants-are-giving-up-court-fights-and-leaving-the-u-s)" published by [The Marshall Project](http://themarshallproject.org) on April 15, 2019, examined the change in voluntary departure applications across the immigration system since Trump was elected into office.
+Our story, "[More Detained Migrant Give Up Court Fights and Leaving the U.S](https://www.themarshallproject.org/2019/05/08/more-detained-immigrants-are-giving-up-court-fights-and-leaving-the-u-s)" published by [The Marshall Project](http://themarshallproject.org) on May 8, 2019, examined the change in voluntary departure applications across the immigration system since Trump was elected into office.

 Included in this repo is [the table](data/df_monthly_vdeparture_applications_2012_2018.csv) of data The Marshall Project used to analyze and visualize the influx of voluntary departure applications.
 These are voluntary departure applications for 61 base city locations where there are immigration courts, by month and year, from Oct.
 2011 to Dec.
 2018.